thomaspanji/streaming-iss-kafka/README.md

 ## Conclusion

 By doing this project, I learned about:
+- requesting data from an API,
 - creating a program to stream real-time ISS position data using Kafka Producer,
-- requesting data from API,
 - running a Spark Structured Streaming application to subscribe to a Kafka topic, transform the data received, and save them into CSV files.